MohamedAliZouariAi/Machine-Learning-Projects/01-Iris Flower Classification using Machine Learning/README.md

 Install the Data :
 https://github.com/jbrownlee/Datasets/blob/master/iris.csv

-the dataset contains 150 flowers as information was collected by Edgar Anderson in a csv file for each flower its pedal (length and width) and its sepal (length and width).
+The dataset contains information on 150 flowers, which was collected by Edgar Anderson in a CSV file.
+For each flower, the data includes its petal (length and width) and sepal (length and width).
-copy the Iris.csv file downloaded on your project folder and start executing the cells of the notebook
+Copy the Iris.csv file you downloaded to your project folder and start executing the cells in the notebook.

 In this project i'm used the libraries below :
 --> pandas